omerdn1/substrate-manager/README.md

 - **Project Creation:** Generate new chain projects using templates such as Substrate Node Template, Cumulus & Frontier, or custom templates adhering to Substrate Library Extension (SLE) standards.
 - **Launch Your Node:** Launch your chain nodes using your existing `chain_spec` commands, ensuring consistent behavior across projects.
-- **Pallet Integration:** Add pallets from a variety of sources, such as crates.io, Git repositories, local paths, or custom registries, to enhance your chain's functionality.
+- **Pallet Integration:** Install pallets directly to your runtime from a variety of sources, such as crates.io, Git repositories, local paths, or custom registries, to enhance your chain's functionality.
 - **Frontend Interfaces:** Launch Parity's frontend chain interface or your custom frontend to easily interact with your chain.
 - **Comprehensive Testing:** Validate your chain's functionality and robustness with comprehensive testing.